Dev7ex/MultiWorld/README.md

 #  / /  / / /_/ / / /_/ / | |/ |/ / /_/ / /  / / /_/ /
 # /_/  /_/\__,_/_/\__/_/  |__/|__/\____/_/  /_/\__,_/
 #
-# Copyright (c) 2023 by Dev7ex
+# Copyright (c) 2021 - 2024 by Dev7ex
 # Version: ${project.version}
 config-version: ${project.version}
 # General
 prefix: '§8[§bMultiWorld§8]§r'
 no-permission: '§cIm sorry, but you do not have permission to perform this command.
 Please contact the server administrators if you believe that is in error.'
-player-not-found: '%prefix% §cThis player could not be found'
-only-player-command: '%prefix% §cThis command can only performed by a player'
+no-console-command: '%prefix% §cThis command can only performed by a player'
+no-player-command: '%prefix% §cThis command can only performed by the console'
+no-player-found: '%prefix% §cThis player could not be found'

 settings:
   # Worlds that should be loaded when the server starts